awesomemotive/wp-simple-pay-lite/readme.txt

 * Dev: Reduce the amount of JavaScript files included on the page.
 * Dev: Update to Stripe API version 2022-11-15.
 * Dev: Update the Stripe API PHP library to 10.6.0.

-= Stripe Payment Forms v4.6.7 - January 24, 2023 =

-* New "Activity & Reports" - see an overview of latest activity and filterable reports.
-* New: Warn users before trashing or deleting a payment form.
-* Fix: Ensure WordPress <= 5.5 compatibility.
-* Fix: Avoid JavaScript errors on pages where elements do not exist.
-* Dev: Update known plugin conflict list.
-* Dev: Update documentation URLs.